Nethereum/Nethereum/docs/contracts/deploying.md

 The function multiply returns the result of the multiplication of a parameter "a" by the value of the "multiplier" provider at time of deployment to the constructor.

 ## Contract compilation, the Bytecode and the ABI
 Before a contract can be deployed it needs to be compiled.
-Let's quickly see how to do this with Solidity Online or Visual Studio Code
+Let's quickly see how to do this with Visual Studio Code

 ### Visual Studio Code